donwrightdesigns/ai-photo-analyzer-rtx/ai-image-analyzer-v2.lrplugin/README.md

 - Plugin works with any supported image format

 ### Metadata not updating
-- Use "Refresh Metadata from XMP" after processing completes
+- Use "Refresh Metadata from IPTC" after processing completes
-- Check that XMP files were created next to your images
+- Ensure your catalog is configured to read metadata from files (Lightroom: Metadata → Read Metadata from File)
 - Ensure Lightroom has write permissions to image directories

 ### Command line integration